-While the old and familiar desktop shortcuts continue to be reliable, the Windows 10 Start Menu includes a different way of launching and organizing things, using a concept called tiles.
+While the old and familiar desktop shortcuts continue to be reliable, the Windows 10 Start Menu includes a different way of launching and organizing things, using a concept called Windows tiles.
 Everyone has an opinion about Windows tiles.
 In spite of Windows 10 being one of the most customizable operating systems to date, the debate rages on between Team Tiles and Team Tiles Suck (also known as hardcore Windows 7 fans).
-Love them or hate them, tiles are here to stay on the Windows 10 Start Menu, so let's learn more about what they are and what they can do for us:
+Love them or hate them, tiles are here to stay in the Windows 10 Start Menu, so let's learn more about what Windows tiles are and what they can do for us:

-A brief history of the Windows tiles
+A brief history of Windows tiles

 The arrival of Windows 8 was the first time Microsoft inflicted the tiles feature on average, unsuspecting computer users.
-Since the Start Menu has always been a vital part of the Windows operating system, a vast majority of users were dismayed to see this pillar-feature of the operating system be replaced by tiles and by the Start screen in Windows 8 and Windows 8.1.
+Considering that the Start Menu has always been a vital part of the Windows operating system, a vast majority of users were dismayed to see this pillar-feature of the operating system being replaced by tiles and by the Start screen in Windows 8 and Windows 8.1.
 There was a huge screen instead of a Start Menu, and it was filled with a concept that they weren't familiar with: tiles.

-After the initial shock wore off, and as tiles became more popular (also thanks to Windows Phones, the first devices introducing tiles), some users recognized the advantages they have to offer.
+After the initial shock wore off and as tiles became more popular (also thanks to Windows Phones, the first devices introducing tiles), some users recognized the advantages they had to offer.
 In direct contrast with its predecessor, the Windows 10 Start Menu appears to have evolved as a compromise between the classic Windows 7 Start Menu and the informative tiles of Windows 8, resulting in something more useful to desktop and tablet users alike.
 The picture below shows this evolution.

 Still controversial, the tiles of Windows 10 are better received than they were in Windows 8, because more users are familiar with the concept, and recognize the improvement they bring to the Start Menu.
 For those of you who do not know what they are, and why they are an improvement over traditional shortcuts, read on.